Passive quantum interconnects: multiplexed remote entanglement generation with cavity-assisted photon scattering: Cavity-assisted single-photon and atom-photon entanglement generation

 \section{Cavity-assisted single-photon and atom-photon entanglement generation}

-Here, we develop a theoretical framework for single-photon generation and atom-photon entanglement using cavity-QED systems, which serve as core functionalities of the type-II and type-III networking.
-We begin by analyzing the emission of single photons from a $\Lambda$-type atomic system and characterizing their temporal properties in Sec.~\ref{app:photon_source_cavity_QED}.
-Building on this foundation, we then consider the generation of atom-photon entangled states through polarization-selective cavity coupling in Sec.~\ref{S_seq:atom_photon_entanglement}.
+Here, we develop a theoretical framework for the generation of a single photon and atom-photon entanglement using cavity-QED systems, which serve as core functionalities of the sequential CAPS and emission-CAPS networking.
+We begin by analyzing the emission of single photons from a $\Lambda$-type atomic system and characterizing their temporal properties in Appendix~\ref{app:photon_source_cavity_QED}.
+Building on this foundation, we then consider the generation of atom-photon entangled states through polarization-selective cavity coupling in Appendix~\ref{S_seq:atom_photon_entanglement}.